phaubertin/critters/README.md

-Critters must catch food (represented by green circles) and avoid predators (represented by red squares).
+Critters must catch food (represented by green circles) and avoid dangers (represented by red squares).
 The brain of each critter is a small feedforward neural network.
 Brains are trained in the background using a genetic algorithm.